grafana/agent/docs/sources/flow/reference/components/loki.process.md

 correct form.
 The stage does not perform any other type conversions.
 If the extracted value is a complex type, it is treated as a string.

-Let's see how this works on the following log line and stage.
+Let's see how this works on the following log line and stages.

 ```
 time=2012-11-01T22:08:41+00:00 app=loki level=WARN duration=125 message="this is a log line" extra="user=foo"